mikeycmoore/github-slideshow/_posts/0000-01-02-mikeycmoore.md

 ---
-This is the second slide!
+layout: slide
+title: "Welcome to our second slide!"
 ---
 Wheeee!
 Use the left arrow to go back